AquaSat/AquaMatch_harmonize_WQP/README.md

 In general, `src/` folders in this repository contain source code for customized functions used by the {targets} pipeline.
 The numbered R scripts have functions defined in their respective folders (e.g., `1_inventory/src/`, etc.).

 The `_book/` folder in the project root contains {bookdown} style documentation for the pipeline, primarily focused on the data harmonization steps and decisions made in these steps.
 The {bookdown} document is the place to look for specifics on, e.g., how data pertaining to variables such as chlorophyll were handled, cleaned, aggregated, and tiered.
+Additionally, it contains information on our overarching tiering philosophy and its application to specific parameters.

 If the `run.R` script has been used to generate the current pipeline version, you can find an html file with the current network diagram for the pipeline in `docs/current_visnetwork.html`.